xesco/dnsproxy/README.md

 # DNSProxy: simple TCP to TLS DNS Proxy server
-DNS proxy that recieves plain DNS requests and sends them over TLS.
+DNS proxy that recieves plain DNS requests over TCP and forwards them encypted using TLS.
 The only requirement is `python3` and `pyOpenSSL`.
-There's a docker version available which has no dependencies besides docker.
+There is a docker version available which has no dependencies besides [Docker](docker.com).

 ## Implementation
 This program is not designed to be used for any production workload, do it at your own risk.
 The proxy acts as a client and as a server.
 The following is a simplified view of what is happining behind the scenes: